M1noa/Prowling/README.md

 ## Contributing

-Contributions are welcome and appreciated!
+Contributions are welcome and needed!
 Here's how you can contribute:

 1. **Fork** the repository on GitHub
 2. **Clone** your fork to your local machine